axmolengine/axmol/docs/hlsl-spec.md

 If several textures should use the same sampler state, use a ShaderPreset such as `LinearClamp` instead.

+Internally, Axmol reserves logical sampler slots for built-in presets and TextureOwned samplers.
+Those slots are not part of the user-facing HLSL syntax;
+write declarations and let `axslcc` assign them.

 ### GL/GLES Combined Samplers

-OpenGL 3.3 and OpenGL ES 3.x use combined sampler uniforms in GLSL/ESSL. axslcc lowers HLSL texture + sampler usage into the final combined GLSL resource at compile time.
+OpenGL 3.3 and OpenGL ES 3.x use combined sampler uniforms in GLSL/ESSL.
+`axslcc` lowers HLSL texture + sampler usage into the final combined GLSL resource at compile time.
 Runtime reflection for GL/GLES describes the final combined uniforms, not the original HLSL separate image/sampler resources.

 For cross-backend shaders, do not sample the same texture with multiple sampler states in one shader: